Falling Through Time (COMPLETED 28 FEB 2020)

 But then as soon as the words where out of her husbands mouth, Caroline Granger suggested Ron and Harry come as well.
 At first it was just Ron, Caroline having been quick to note there was a new bond between the tall, fair eyed ginger who had accompanied her daughter all the way to Brisbane when they were reunited.

-But then so did Harry, Evan Granger remarked, also aware of the sprouting bond.
+But then so did Harry, Evan Granger remarked, also aware of the sprouting bond and not quite sure how he felt about it.

 So both were invited.